briankptan/ToDo/README.md

 * [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

 The following **additional** features are implemented:
+ - Added a welcome text with simple instructions.
+ - Auto-hide keyboard when Add Task button is pressed

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+- Make the welcome text visible only when the list is empty.

 ## Video Walkthrough